planetruby/quiz/009/README.md

 ```

 Start from scratch or, yes, use any library / gem you can find.
-From the matches passed in (as an array of array of string values)
+From the matches read in from the 2018/19 season dataset and passed along (as an array of array of string values)
-read in from the 2018/19 season dataset e.g.:
+e.g.:

 ``` ruby
 [["Manchester United FC", "2-1", "Leicester City FC"],